Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Results

-\pptitle{Roughly assessing suggestion qualities.} Most participants (15 of 22) mentioned using a subset of support features to grasp relatively good suggestions quickly.
-This approach narrowed multiple suggestions to a manageable few, enabling a focused evaluation.
-For example, P3 used a set of support features to \textit{``initially prioritize my preferences,’’} and leveraging other features for an in-depth assessment.
-Similarly, P12 described a process of \textit{``screening out’’} undesirable suggestions using features to focus on evaluating the best among the remaining options.
+Post-interview analysis revealed that \textbf{participants’ preferences were largely driven by the simplicity of the information and the ease of interaction.} Notably, 15 out of 22 participants mentioned using information aids to quickly and roughly assess suggestion quality, allowing them to narrow down multiple suggestions to a manageable set for focused evaluation.
+For example, P3 described using features to \textit{“initially prioritize my preferences”}, while P12 noted a similar approach of \textit{“screening out”} undesirable suggestions to focus on the most viable options.

-In this quick selection process, participants typically relied on two features: AI Score and AI Translation.
-As shown in Figure~\ref{fig:findings:timebin}, these two account for a significant portion of feature engagement during the early stage (<5s) of paraphrasing events.

-The preference for AI Score by 12 participants was linked to the \textbf{simplicity of the information} it provides.
-Participants found it \textit{``intuitive’’} (P9) and believed it reflected the suggestion’s \textit{``correctness’’} (P15).
-P16 discarded suggestions with lower AI Scores, stating: \textit{``The suggestion with a higher score is more likely to be the better option, so I only focused on the highest-scoring one.’’} This is a new sentence in case it works

-As noted by 11 participants, AI Translation was another significant method for quickly assessing suggestion quality.
-Interestingly, they used this feature not only to ensure that paraphrases retained their original meaning but also to evaluate the \textbf{fluency and tone} of the suggestions.
-Ten participants believed that the quality of the back-translation roughly corresponds to that of the original sentence.
-P21 noted: \textit{``I believe If an English sentence is complex or awkward, it will be similarly awkward in Korean.
-So I evaluate the back-translation first; if I find it odd, I don’t use it.’’}

-\ptitle{Scrutinizing a few suggestions.} After identifying a set of relatively good suggestions, participants utilized support features to further reason about these candidates and make an informed decision.
-AI Explanation, Example Sentence, and Frequency were mainly used during this step, where the proportion of these features grows progressively over time (<10s $\sim$ <1m in Figure~\ref{fig:findings:timebin}).

-As anticipated, AI Explanation was used to assess the suggestions’ \textbf{tone and nuance in detail}.
-Participants valued the clarity and specificity of this feature over the more abstract metrics such as AI Score or AI Translation.
-For example, P14 appreciated that \textit{``AI Explanation provided detailed information for each suggestion, explicitly indicating its tone and common usage scenarios.’’}